RAWoiwode/movemedical-app/README.md

 - Limited description to 256 characters (average characters in 4-5 sentences)
 - All features available on one page
 - Display a message if there are no appointments

-## Bugs

-There was a bug I could not get to during the time allotted.

-The `datetime input` validation check uses the UTC time in ISO form.
-If you enter a datetime before the current datetime, the tooltip displays the correct date and time, it is just in UTC format so it appears like the time is a few hours ahead of the time that component was rendered.

-I believe a solution to it would be to look into editing the validation check value some how.
-If that is not possible, then creating a tooltip about that input and doing a manual validation check and displaying that tooltip accordingly.